Unified analysis of finite-size error for periodic Hartree-Fock and second order M{\o}ller-Plesset perturbation theory: Introduction

 A generic way to correct the finite-size errors is to perform a power-law extrapolation~\cite{MarsmanGruneisPaierKresse2009,BoothGruneisKresseAlavi2013, McClainSunChanEtAl2017, MihmYangShepherd2020}.
 It fits the energies from several calculations with different values of $N_{\vk}$ using a power function of $N_\vk$ to estimate $E_*^\text{TDL}$.
 This approach is simple and often effective, but does not provide understanding of the finite-size errors from first principles.
 Furthermore, the precise form of the power-law extrapolation is often debatable at least in the pre-asymptotic regime (see e.g., \cite{FreysoldtNeugebauerVan2009}).
 For QMC, MP2, and coupled cluster (CC) calculations, another common tool is to analyze the structure factor, and the corresponding correction scheme is called structure factor interpolation method \cite{ChiesaCeperleyMartinEtAl2006,LiaoGrueneis2016,GruberLiaoTsatsoulisEtAl2018}.
 By analyzing the structure factor in MP2/CC calculations, it has been proposed that the finite-size error should scale as $\Or(N_\vk^{-1})$, and is due to the omission of terms related to the singularity of the Coulomb kernel~\cite{LiaoGrueneis2016,GruberLiaoTsatsoulisEtAl2018}.
 The corresponding correction scheme interpolates the structure factor, and then approximates the missing term via extrapolation.
-Such an error can be categorized as a portion of the quadrature error in our analysis.
-However, our analysis indicates that the structure factor analysis neglects another important contribution in the quadrature error, which has impact even away from the Coulomb singularity and is also of size $\Or(N_\vk^{-1})$.
+According to our analysis, this missing term contributes to a portion of the quadrature error related to volume elements containing the Coulomb singularity, which is $\Or(N_\vk^{-1})$.
+Our analysis also indicates that the remaining volume elements not containing the Coulomb singularity also have significant contribution to the quadrature error, which is also $\Or(N_\vk^{-1})$.
+(See \cref{rem:error_splitting} and \cref{thm:em_n_fraction} for more detailed explanations.)
 Hence the structure factor interpolation scheme cannot generally improve the asymptotic scaling of the finite-size error.
 Another finite-size correction scheme is the twist averaging method, which has been used for QMC calculations \cite{LinZongCeperley2001,FoulkesMitasNeedsEtAl2001}, and also recently in MP2/CC calculations~\cite{GruberLiaoTsatsoulisEtAl2018, MihmMcIsaacShepherd2019}.
 The twist averaging method calculates the average of the energies using a set of shifted $\vk$-point meshes of the same size, which can reduce the fluctuation as well as the magnitude of the finite-size error as $N_\vk\rightarrow\infty$.
 In particular, after twist averaging, the finite-size error can decay more smoothly with respect to $N_{\vk}$, which improves the effectiveness of power-law extrapolation~\cite{LinZongCeperley2001, MihmMcIsaacShepherd2019}.